dabinn/tofuSteeringDisp/README.md

 DofuSteeringDisp
 =============
-This a an Assetto Corsa APP for streering inpout display.
+This a an Assetto Corsa APP for streering input display.

 I have been using the original APP for years, the main issue is that it's hard to distinguish the wheel turning direction/wheel position, especially when drifting.
 So it had to limits the steer angle at the display.